 You should see your greeting.
-Before moving on, let's give your program a more interesting name than a.out.
-Go ahead and execute the following command.10 gcc -o hello hello.c rm a.out
+Before moving on, let's give your program a more interesting name than a .out.
+Go ahead and execute the following command.
+10

+'''

+qcc -o hello hello.c

+'''

 In this case, -o is but a switch for gcc.
 The effect of this switch is to name gcc's output hello instead of a.out.
 Let's now get rid of your first compilation.
 To delete a.out, execute the following command.